Bayard Elfvin

-Bayard Elfvin (born February 1, 1981) is a retired American soccer goalkeeper who is an assistant coach with the Northwestern University women' soccer team.
+Bayard Elfvin (born February 1, 1981) is an American retired soccer goalkeeper who is an assistant coach with the Northwestern University women' soccer team.
 Elfvin played professionally in the USL First Division and the second Major Indoor Soccer League.
 He was a member of the United States national beach soccer team which competed at both the 2006 and 2007 FIFA Beach Soccer World Cups.

 Player

 College

 Elfvin led Div.
 II Ashland University to its first NCAA tournament appearance in 2001.
 A four-year starter, Elfvin was a two-time All-Great Lakes Intercollegiate Athletic Conference (GLIAC) selection for the Eagles.
 He ended his stay as the school's career leader in shutouts (14) and goals-against-average (1.23).
-He had a career record of 31-12-2.
-In his final season at Ashland, Elfvin posted a record of 7-1-2 and allowed just eight goals, the fewest in school history.
+He had a career record of 31–12–2.
+In his final season at Ashland, Elfvin posted a record of 7–1–2 and allowed just eight goals, the fewest in school history.
 He also notched four shutouts while recording a goals-against-average of 0.86 and 40 saves.